 While there exist Padel courts that have been designed for a singles game, about 90% of them are doubles specific.
 While you can train in singles, at a professional level, you’ll find this game to be played in doubles.

 Padel is the Second-Most Popular Sport in Spain and

 Has a Dedicated World Tournament

-With nearly 20,000 Padel courts and about four million players, Padel is the second most popular sport in Spain behind football.
+With over 20,000 Padel courts and about four million players, Padel is the second most popular sport in Spain behind football.
 And for those who don’t already know this, Padel has a dedicated world tournament in which some of the world’s best players compete from countries, including Italy, Spain, Argentina, Mexico, and Portugal.